yunhao-qian/Othello-AlphaZero/README.md

 We lack the resources for a comprehensive hyperparameter search as conducted in the original paper.
 Instead, we performed small-scale experiments and selected the following hyperparameters:

-- 360 self-play and training iterations.
-- 1000 self-play games per iteration, yielding approximately 480,000 training examples after data augmentation.
 - 800 MCTS simulations per action, with 2 threads and a batch size of 16.
-- 256 batch size for neural network training, with self-play data trained for only one epoch.
+- Self-play data is trained for only one epoch.
 - L2 weight regularization with a coefficient of 1e-4.
 - SGD optimizer with an initial learning rate of 0.02 and momentum of 0.9.
-- The learning rate decreases by a factor of 0.1 after 60 and 120 iterations.

 ### Evaluation